magicalbrad/thundertixGA4/index.md

 ### Thundertix Child Frame Setup
 #### Google Tag Manager
-- Create a seperate [Google Tag Manager](https://tagmanager.google.com/) account for use on Thundertix, if you don't already have one.
+- Create a separate [Google Tag Manager](https://tagmanager.google.com/) account for use on Thundertix, if you don't already have one.
-- Create a "Custom HTML Tag" in Tag Manager, using the script in the [child_frame.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/child_frame.js) It should be triggerred on all pages.
+- Create a "Custom HTML Tag" in Tag Manager, using the script in the [child_frame.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/child_frame.js) It should be triggered on all pages.
 There are some optional configuration options in the file.
 See the comments in the file for more info.
 [View example inmage.](https://github.com/magicalbrad/thundertixGA4/blob/main/img/tag-sent-to-parent.png)

 #### Thundertix Admin
 - In the "Integrations & Pixel Tracking" area of the Thundertix admin, add your Google Tag Manager account ID.

-### Parent Window (a.k.a. your site where the Thindertix frame is used)
+### Parent Window (a.k.a. your site where the Thundertix frame is used)
 #### Google Tag Manager
 - Create a [Google Tag Manager](https://tagmanager.google.com/) account and implement it on your site, if you don't already have it set up.
 - Create a "Google Analytics: GA4 Configuration Tag" in Tag Manager, configured for your website's GA4 account, if you don't already have one set up.
 [View example image.](https://github.com/magicalbrad/thundertixGA4/blob/main/img/tag-ga4.png)